Human Resources Management

 Gain unrivaled strength

-Learn a wide range of skills, from business fundamentals to the latest skills
+Learn a wide range of skills, from business fundamentals to the cutting-edge skills

 In-House Recruiting System

 To effectively utilize human resources and invigorate our organization, we promote open recruitment within the Group of experienced human resources with specialized skills for developing products, technologies, businesses and new solutions in accordance with the DNP Group’s business strategies.
 In this way, we provide employees with opportunities for independently selecting a workplace.
-211 people were recruited and 94 transferred in fiscal 2024.
+166 people applied and 83 transferred in fiscal 2025.

 Self-Reporting System